cptpiepmatz/SWPD-Bot/README.md

 > **⚠️ Could not push changes.**

 ## Behavior
-I don't really know if it would be possible to use a gateway or some websocket, the bot just polls frequently (once a minute) the Bitbucket server.
+I don't know if it would be possible to use a gateway or websocket, the bot just polls the Bitbucket server frequently (once a minute).
 Usually this should have no impact on the
 [rate limits](https://support.atlassian.com/bitbucket-cloud/docs/api-request-limits/)
 of it.